DeveloperMetrics/deployment-frequency/README.md

 ## Inputs:
 - `workflows`: required, string, The name of the workflows to process.
 Multiple workflows can be separated by `,` (note that currently only the first workflow in the string is processed)
 - `owner-repo`: optional, string, defaults to the repo where the action runs.
-Can target another owner or org and repo. e.g. `'samsmithnz/DevOpsMetrics'`
+Can target another owner or org and repo. e.g. `'samsmithnz/DevOpsMetrics'`, but will require authenication (see below)
 - `default-branch`: optional, string, defaults to `main`
 - `number-of-days`: optional, integer, defaults to `30` (days)
+- `patToken`: optional, string, defaults to ''.
+Can be set with GitHub PAT token.
+Ensure that `Read access to actions and metadata` permission is set.
+This is a secret, never directly add this into the actions workflow, use a secret.
+- `actionsToken`: optional, string, defaults to ''.
+CAn be set with `${{ secrets.GITHUB_TOKEN }}` in the action

 To test the current repo (same as where the action runs)
 ```